rkuo2000/NPCpy/README.md

-# NPC Toolkit
+# npcpy

-- `npcpy` is a python framework designed to easily integrate Large Language Models and AI agents.
+Welcome to `npcpy`, the python library for the NPC Toolkit and the home of the core command-line programs that make up the NPC Shell (`npcsh`).

+`npcpy` is an agent-based framework designed to easily integrate AI models into one's daily workflow and it does this by providing users with a variety of interfaces through which they can use, test, and explore the capabilities of AI models, agents, and agent systems.
+These include the following:

+-an extensible python library (`npcpy`),

+-a bash-replacement shell (`npcsh`) that can process bash, natural language, or special macro calls for procedures like image generation (`/vixynt 'prompt'`), web searching (`/search -p perplexity 'cal bears football schedule'`), and one-off LLM response samples (`/sample 'prompt'`)

+-a command line interface (`npc`) with the ability to run the NPC macro commands like running a flask server to provide API access to an agent team (`npc serve`), web searching (`npc search -p perplexity 'cal bears football schedule'`), and deep research (`npc dive 'prompt to dive in on'`).

+-a replacement shell for interpreters like python/r/node/julia (`guac`) that lets users execute code snippets in a REPL-like environment with the ability to ask LLMs questions and they ultimately  respond by generating and executing code directly within the interpreter.
+The variables and functions generated during these executions are inspectable to the user.

+- a reasoning REPL loop with explicit checks to request inputs from users following thinking traces  (`pti`) which can be accessed by running `pti` directly, or by running `npc pti` from the command line or `/pti` from `npcsh`.
+-a simple agentic REPL loop (`spool`) which can be accessed by running `spool` directly, or by running `npc spool` from the command line or `/spool` from `npcsh`.

+- a voice control REPL loop (`yap`) which can be accessed by running `yap` directly, or by running `npc yap` from the command line or `/yap` from `npcsh`.

-- `npcpy` works with local and enterprise LLM providers through its LiteLLM integration, allowing users to run inference from Ollama, LMStudio, OpenAI, Anthropic, Gemini, and Deepseek, making it a versatile tool for both simple commands and sophisticated AI-driven tasks.
+`npcpy` works with local and enterprise LLM providers through its LiteLLM integration, allowing users to run inference from Ollama, LMStudio, OpenAI, Anthropic, Gemini, and Deepseek, making it a versatile tool for both simple commands and sophisticated AI-driven tasks.

 - In `npcpy`, all agentic capabilities are built and tested using small local models (like `llama3.2`) to ensure it can function reliably even at the edge of computing.
-- In addition to its python library capabilities, `npcpy` provides users with powerful command-line tools and macros for quick and easy access to LLMs.
-These programs comprise the NPC `shell` and such functionalities are available for use in multiple ways: through the `npc` bash cli, directly through the `npcsh` shell or through their individual paths.
-- The NPC Shell `npcsh` provides a drop-in replacement for one's bash shell with natural language processing capabilities and a suite of built-in tools (macros) for tasks like voice control, image generation, and web searching.
-Through it's simple REPL system, one can interact with agents and orchestrate agent teams.
-- With the `npc` CLI, users can use the same tools and macros of the NPC shell through a CLI and provides a quick and simple way to RESTfully serve an NPC Team to receive HTTP requests.
-- The NPC Toolkit integrates with local and enterprise LLM providers through its LiteLLM integration, allowing users to run inference from Ollama, LMStudio, OpenAI, Anthropic, Gemini, and Deepseek, making it a versatile tool for both simple commands and sophisticated AI-driven tasks.
-All agentic capabilities are built and tested using small local models (like `llama3.2`) to ensure the agentic capabilities function even at the edge of computing.

 <p align="center">
   <img src="https://raw.githubusercontent.com/cagostino/npcsh/main/npcpy.png" alt="npcpy logo of a solarpunk sign">